-As permitted under Regulation S-X and as explained by ASC 946-810-45, PennantPark Floating Rate Capital Ltd. will generally not consolidate its investment in a company other than an investment company subsidiary or a controlled operating company whose business consists of providing services to us.
+As permitted under Regulation S-X and as explained by ASC 946-810-45, PennantPark Floating Rate Capital Ltd. will generally not consolidate its investment in a company other than a wholly-owned investment company subsidiary or a controlled operating company whose business consists of providing services to us.
 Accordingly, we have consolidated the results of our taxable subsidiaries in our Consolidated Financial Statements.
+We do not consolidate our non-controlling interest in PSSL.
+See further description of our investment in PSSL in Note 4.